gnu-octave/packages/CONTRIBUTING.md

   lint the package file using the `yamllint` tool with [this configuration](https://github.com/gnu-octave/pkg-index/blob/master/assets/travis/yamllint.yaml).
 - [`assets/travis/run_on_pull_request.sh`](https://github.com/gnu-octave/pkg-index/blob/master/assets/travis/run_on_pull_requests.sh):
   empty test, not yet implemented.
+In future updates minimal installation checks will be performed.

 You can run these test on Linux before starting a pull request to avoid failures.